 What Happens When A Pandemic And An Epidemic Collide

 Anton Besenko is worried.
-He fears all the hard-won progress made in fighting the AIDS epidemic is on a collision course with the urgent needs of the COVID-19 pandemic.
+He fears all the hard-won progress made in fighting the AIDS epidemic is on a collision course with the urgent needs of the coronavirus pandemic.

 "For people with HIV, it's double, triple the crisis since the start of the lockdown," says the Ukrainian AIDS advocate.
 "I have a bad feeling that organizations and governments are so concentrated on COVID that they are completely forgetting about HIV.
 For marginalized people, it's a question of life and death."

 Besenko is no stranger to health crises.
-After years of injection drug use, he contracted HIV (which he now lives with) and hepatitis C (he's now cured).
+After years of injection drug use, he contracted HIV (which he now lives with) and hepatitis C (which he's now cured).
 He got clean in 2004.

 Today, he works for the International HIV/AIDS Alliance Ukraine as a coordinator for harm reduction programs that help IV drug users get clean needles or safer alternative drugs like methadone.